Meliora (album): Promotion

+Reception

-ReceptionMeliora received generally positive reviews from music critics.
+Meliora received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, which indicates "generally favorable reviews", based on 12 reviews.
 Thomas Woroniak of AntiHero Magazine said, "Ghost come out on top offering a compelling addition to the overarching message of self-determined freedom with a well-crafted album that rocks harder than ever".
-He also added that the album "delivers more of a modern edge with sharper teeth when compared to its predecessor, while maintaining continuity with the overall evolution of the band’s characteristic sound".
-Montreal Rampage described the album's sound as "a peculiar hybrid of Sabbath-like metal, and progressive rock".Meliora won Best Hard Rock/Metal Album at the 2015 Grammis Awards, marking Ghost's second win in the category.
-It was named one of the best metal albums of 2015 by several publications, including Rolling Stone, AXS TV and LA Weekly.
+He also added that the album "delivers more of a modern edge with sharper teeth when compared to its predecessor, while maintaining continuity with the overall evolution of the band's characteristic sound".
+Montreal Rampage described the album's sound as "a peculiar hybrid of Sabbath-like metal, and progressive rock".

+Meliora won Best Hard Rock/Metal Album at the 2015 Grammis Awards, marking Ghost's second win in the category.
+It was named one of the best metal albums of 2015 by several publications, including Rolling Stone, AXS TV, and LA Weekly.
 Metal Hammer named it No. 13 on their list of 2015's best albums in any genre.
 Readers voted it the Best Metal Album of the year at the fifth annual Loudwire Music Awards, while Loudwire themselves listed it second.
 Revolver also named it the second best album of the year in hard rock and heavy metal.
 The song "Cirice" won the 2016 Grammy Award for Best Metal Performance.
-Loudwire ranked the same song as the second Best Metal Song of 2015.Meliora was certified platinum by the International Federation of the Phonographic Industry in November 2016, for sales of 40,000.
+Loudwire ranked the same song as the second Best Metal Song of 2015.

+Meliora was certified platinum by the IFPI in November 2016, for sales of 40,000.
 The album debuted at No. 8 on the Billboard 200 chart, with an estimated 29,000 copies sold in its first week.